 University of Sioux Falls Placement Rate: 95.43%

-The University of Wisconsin in Platteville, Wisconsin houses an exclusive Career and Professional Development Office for student resources and guidance as they search for jobs.
+The University of Wisconsin in Platteville, Wisconsin, houses an exclusive Career and Professional Development Office for student resources and guidance as they search for jobs.
 The school also recommends trusted job searching platforms such as Glassdoor, Riley Guide, USAJobs, and ZipRecruiter.

-The school maintains its own Pioneer Career Network (PCN), a UW-Platteville platform for employers looking for UW-Platteville talent.
+The school maintains its own Pioneer Career Network (PCN), a UW-Platteville platform for employers seeking UW-Platteville talent.
 It has an annual listing of 10,000 job opportunities, both for full-time and part-time, as well as internships and co-ops positions.
 UW-Platteville has accepted candidates through their Student Employment Job Board, a program that allows working students to earn should they fall under the required financial bracket and eligibility.

 University of Wisconsin-Platteville Placement Rate: 95.34%

-The Beverly, Massachusetts college offers student services such as Career Advising, job opportunities through Handshake, and the Gull2Gull Mentoring Program.
+The college’s Beverly, Massachusetts, offers student services such as Career Advising, job opportunities through Handshake, and the Gull2Gull Mentoring Program.
 With Gull2Gull Mentoring, both students and mentors explore new learning opportunities.
 Endicott College’s Career Center collects students’ career aspirations, interest, and extracurricular engagements and match their profiles with the perfect alumni mentor.
 The sole purpose of this program is to create a professional partnership between students and alumni for career guidance and professional growth inspiration.